Subtransmission Grid Control via Online Feedback Optimization: Conclusion

 \section{Conclusion}

-By extending \ac{OFO} controllers with the capability to handle discrete actuators, we are able to design a real-time controller for a real subtransmission grid benchmark that uses a diverse range of actuators, i.e., active and reactive power capabilities and on-load tap changers.
-Moreover, this controller operates the grid safely at the locally optimal operation point and tracks the local optimum when it changes over time.
-We were able to show that this tracking is highly precise and not sensitive to model mismatch.
-This leads to the \ac{OFO} controller being able to extract 50\% more wind power in the benchmark than the state-of-the-art.
-Furthermore, we showed that specifying control objectives in an optimization problem is versatile and allows us to easily include ancillary services like voltage control.
-Most importantly, however, the simulations on the real benchmark show that \ac{OFO} can be a powerful tool to safely operate the subtransmission grid in real-time, under model mismatch, and with limited model information.
+By extending \ac{OFO} controllers with the capability to handle discrete actuators, it is possible to design a real-time controller for a real subtransmission grid benchmark that uses a diverse and complex range of actuators, i.e., active and reactive power capabilities and on-load tap changers.
+This controller operates the grid safely at the locally optimal operation point and tracks the local optimum when it changes over time.
+It was shown that this tracking is highly precise and not sensitive to model mismatch.
+This leads to the \ac{OFO} controller being able to extract 50\% more wind power in the real-world benchmark than the current industrial practice.
+Furthermore, it was shown that specifying control objectives in an optimization problem is versatile and allows us to easily include grid ancillary services like voltage control.
+Most importantly, the simulations on the real benchmark show that \ac{OFO} can be a powerful tool to safely operate the subtransmission grid in real-time, under model mismatch, and with limited model information.
 A remaining open question is how several independently controlled subtransmission grids would interact with each other.
+A game-theoretic analysis of the multi-area setting predicts that the resulting coupled behavior would converge to an equilibrium condition that may not correspond to the globally optimal state of the grid \cite{belgioioso2023multiarea}.
+However, a quantitative assesement of this suboptimality is still lacking.